SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 When using [long/short mode](Arguments.md#longshort-mode), the "Help" argument has the short name "?", and a short alias "h", while the "Version" argument has no short name.

+If you use a name transformation, that transformation is also applied to the automatic argument names.

 The names and aliases of the automatic arguments can be customized using the `LocalizedStringProvider` class.